stax76/awesome-mpv/README.md

 - [memo](https://github.com/po5/memo) - A recent files/history menu for mpv with optional uosc integration.
 - [plugin-bookmark](https://github.com/yozorayuki/mpv-plugin-bookmark) - Record your playing history for each folder.
 - [bookmarker-menu](https://github.com/NurioHin/mpv-bookmarker) - Menu to manage all your bookmarks.
+- [bookmarks](https://github.com/texiwustion/bookmarks) - Support add/delete/prev/next bookmarks, and persistence to sidecar JSON or config directory.
+- [SimpleBookmark-1.0](https://github.com/Eisa01/mpv-scripts#simplebookmark) - Bookmark with a [ctrl]+[b], then list and access your bookmarks with [b].
+Assign your favorites to a keybind then access your favorites with that same keybind.
+Much more explained in the link above.
 - [misc](https://github.com/stax76/mpv-scripts) - When seeking display position and duration like so: 70:00 / 80:00
 - [misc](https://github.com/stax76/mpv-scripts) - Navigate in playlist to next/previous/first/last file.
 - [misc](https://github.com/stax76/mpv-scripts) - Jump to a random position in the playlist.